MobleyLab/waterNES/README.md

 # waterNES

+A reprucible, modular framework for free energy calculations in protein-ligand systems involving trapped/buried water molecules using non-equilibrium switching (NES) and equilibrium free energy calculation methods.

+Supports:
+- Relative binding free energy (RBFE) calculation between two protein-ligand complexes involving trapped/buried water molecules in ligand binding
+  - This has two versions: an NES version, and an NES + equilibrium version
+- Absolute binding free energy (ABFE) calculations of trapped/buried water molecules in proteins or protein-ligand complexes
+- Free energy calculation of displacing a water molecule from a C<sub>90</sub> fullerene cavity
+  - This is done using NES calculations
+- Free energy calculation of solvent water equilibration inside a C<sub>90</sub> fullerene cavity
+  - This is done using a Hamiltonia replica exchange (HREX) simulation

 This repository serves as the main repository for the following three open-access publications:

 1. A Quadrupolar Fullerene Model System for Benchmarking Enhanced Sampling of Trapped Waters in Free Energy Calculations; Swapnil Wagle and David L. Mobley; *J. Phys.
 Chem.
 B* **2026**, 130, 2869-2882 ([Fullerene Paper](https://pubs.acs.org/doi/full/10.1021/acs.jpcb.5c08189))